 - German aircrafts carried out strikes on Spanish towns and villages

 - The government appealed for help but only Soviet Union came forward

 - Britain and France stood for non-intervention and didn't offer any aid to Spain

-- The cause of Spanish government inspired tremendous response from all over the world
+- The cause of the Spanish government inspired a tremendous response from all over the world

 A lot of antifascist volunteers from many parts of the world including Germans that were against fascism reached Spain and fought against the fascist powers and even some of the best writers and artists supported the Spanish Government.
 Thousands of them were killed in Spain and it was one of the prime examples of Internationalism in history as thousand of non-Spaniards were killed in Spain's fight for freedom and democracy.

 The Civil war continued for 3 years and ended in 1939 after Fascist powers under the leadership of General Franco succeeded in destroying the Republic.
 Nearly a million people lost their lives in this civil war.
 Soon, the new government got recognition from western countries and this victory only resulted in more aggression from fascist powers.

 Munich pact was the final act of appeasement of fascism by the Western powers.
 Hitler's troops marched in Austria in 1938 and occupied it.
 It was a clear violation of peace treaties but western powers did nothing about it.
 Hitler also claimed a part of Czechoslovakia called Sudetenland which was densely populated with the German population.
 This area was around 1/5th part of the country and had one of the largest munition factories in the world.

 Instead of confronting Germany, the prime ministers of Britain & France met Hitler & Mussolini at Munich in Germany and agreed to the terms of Hitler without the consent of Czechoslovakia.
 By 1939, the entire country was occupied by the Germans.